35percent/11tystarter/src/posts/aylesham-centre-planning-application-rejected.md

 #### What we think

 The scene is set for a significant showdown.
-Not just a local decision - ctritical test of government's commitment to solving the houisng crisis - question whether developers are going to be allowed to get away with ducking their affordable housing responsibilities by waaving viability assessments in the air.
+Not just a local decision - critical test of government's commitment to solving the houisng crisis - question whether developers are going to be allowed to get away with ducking their affordable housing responsibilities by waaving viability assessments in the air.
 Given that the reasons BH are citing for not being able to provide affordable houisng - rising build costs, slow demand etc - are general, we can expect other developers to follow in their wake (if they are successful)

+Support ACA - CrowdFunding appeal